Canada in Afghanistan: The Faces and Stories of Sacrifice

 - Three banners will be in the vicinity of the tree to introduce the exhibit and recognize sponsors, donors and volunteers.

 - Five banners outline Canada’s role in military conflict over the past 100 years.

-- Two banners name all the soldiers who died in Afghanistan (this is being done for those whose families cannot be located yet) and ask and answer the questions of who is a Canadian soldier and what compels him or her to join the military/sign on for future tours.
+- Two banners name all the soldiers who died in Afghanistan (this is being done for those whose families cannot be located) and asks and answers the questions of who is a Canadian soldier and what compels him or her to join the military and sign on for future tours.

 - The portraits are 18H x 14W framed with Canadian made 3 inch wood frames.

 - Each soldier’s portrait is accompanied by his/her story (in both English and French) to be displayed on the wall beside or beneath portraits.